 Whatever technology or self-service function the airport may have to make the journey better, we still must do the walk through the winding terminal to get to our gate – this is no yellow brick road but rather a box of chocolate: ‘you never know what you’re going to get.’

-Here are 5 touch points at the airport can make you lose it and cause pre-flight stress:
+Here are five touch points at the airport can make you lose it and cause pre-flight stress:

-Worst case scenarios: Paying for overweight baggage, getting bumped to another flight, and getting a bad seat assigned.
+Worst case scenarios: Paying for overweight baggage, getting bumped to another flight, and getting a lousy seat assigned.

 Worst case scenarios: Going to secondary customs and losing your flight, being interrogated a multitude of times on the same question, not being allowed to pass border control.

 Who wants to be in line for half an hour, take off their shoes, be searched, take out their laptop, take off their belt, watch and phone?
 No one does.
-My biggest scare at this point is that being shoeless can be a bigger hazard than we think.
+My most significant scare at this point is that being shoeless can be a more significant hazard than we think.

-Worst case scenarios: Having an inappropriate pat down, personal items confiscated and thrown away, going through further pat downs in a designated area.
+Worst case scenarios: An inappropriate pat down, personal items confiscated and thrown away, going through further pat downs in a designated area.

 4. Getting to your gate.

 Sometimes your gate is so far away that you feel like you may get lost – or that you might not make it there lugging with you your carry-on and personal bag.

 Worst case scenario: You walk 10 minutes in the opposite direction of your gate, there are no places to sit when you finally get to your gate, all the workstations are taken, and all charging stations are occupied.